Skip to Content

 B. Deposit-type securities (such as certificates of deposit) shall be collateralized as required by PDPA for any amount exceeding FDIC or FSLIC coverage.
 Other investments requiring collateral including repurchase agreements will be secured by the actual security held in safekeeping by a third-party custodian.

-C. Money market instruments such as SEC registered money market mutual funds qualified under § 24-75-601 C.R.S. and state pools under § 24-75-701 C.R.S. shall be collateralized as required by law. - REPORTING REQUIREMENTS:
+C. Money market instruments such as SEC registered money market mutual funds qualified under § 24-75-601 C.R.S. and state pools under § 24-75-701 C.R.S. shall be collateralized as required by law.

 The Investment Officer shall generate monthly financial reports for management purposes.
 In addition, the Board of Trustees will be provided a quarterly report that will include data on investment instruments being held as well as any narrative necessary for clarification.